Eigenvalues and dynamical degrees of self-maps on abelian varieties: Preliminaries on abelian varieties

-\begin{notation*} The following notation remains in force throughout the rest of this paper unless otherwise stated. \end{notation*}
+\begin{notation*} The following notations remain in force throughout the rest of this paper unless otherwise stated. \end{notation*}

-For the convenience of the reader, we include several important structure theorems on the \'etale cohomology groups, the endomorphism algebras and the N\'eron--Severi groups of abelian varieties.
-We refer to \cite[\S19-21]{Mumford} for more details.
+For the convenience of the reader, we include several important structure theorems on the \'etale cohomology groups, the endomorphism algebras, and the N\'eron--Severi groups of abelian varieties.
+We refer to \cite[\S19-21]{Mumford} and \cite{Milne86} for details and to \cite{Tate66,Oort08} for more on abelian varieties over finite fields.

 First, the \'etale cohomology groups of abelian varieties are simple to describe.